How do I place an advert?

 If you want to place a classified ad, go here

 To place a property ad, you need to register for an account (go to ‘submit property’ top right) and then log in.
 (Although it is possible to register using an iPad, some people have found that it is not possible to login on their iPad – we are looking into this).

-Once your listing expires you will need to select a package from the drop-down menu on the right (‘Change your Package’) if you want to continue advertising with us.
+You will need to select a package from the drop-down menu on the right (‘Change your Package’) if you want to place an advert with us.
 You have the option to pay by Paypal (you can pay by debit or credit card without having a Paypal account) or Bank (Wire) Transfer.
-If you wait until your free listing expires, then once you have selected your package & paid for it, you need to re-submit the property for approval (from ‘My Properties’ page of your account).
-It makes sense to pay for your advert once you are happy with it, that way it won’t disappear from the listings whilst waiting for approval.

-NB: Your advert won’t be promoted on our Facebook page until it is converted to a paid advert – obviously we’re not going to advertise something that may disappear before someone clicks on the link to look at it!
+NB: Your advert won’t be promoted on our Facebook page until payment has been received – obviously we’re not going to advertise something that may disappear before someone clicks on the link to look at it!

 See also Advertising Guidelines

 Why do I have to renew my property ad?